Advisory Opinions

 105. Advisory Opinions.

-2. Any person or entity may request informal advice from the Ethics Commission about any situation, including hypothetical situations, but such advice is not binding and there are no time requirements.
+2. Any person or entity may request informal advice from the Ethics Officer about any situation, including hypothetical situations, but such advice is not binding and there are no time requirements.
 With respect to the ASPA Ethics Code, only informal advice may be requested.

 Comment: For more information about advisory opinions, see 209, in the Administration part of this code.
 The Ethics Commission's other duties are set forth in the Administration part of this code, which is of interest to most people only in extreme situations.
-But all officials and employees, as well as many residents, will have occasion to take advantage of the Ethics Commission's advice.
+But all officials and employees, as well as many residents, will have occasion to take advantage of the Ethics Commission's or Ethics Officer's advice.
 And this is the Ethics Commission's most important responsibility.
-It is very important for city officials and employees, whenever they are uncertain as to whether they should proceed with a matter, to immediately seek advice.
+It is very important for local government officials and employees, whenever they are uncertain as to whether they should proceed with a matter, to immediately seek advice.
 This will prevent unethical conduct from occurring due to a lack of knowledge or understanding, and will create a series of precedents to guide officials and employees in the future.

 Cities might also consider allowing ordinary citizens to request advisory opinions when they believe there is a difficult conflicts question, and the relevant official or employee will not discuss the problem.